Compare Alberta Home Insurance Quotes

 • Earthquake: Will cover loss or damage caused by an earthquake which is especially useful in your home is in an area that's vulnerable to earthquakes.

 • Lock replacement: If you need to replace the locks on your house, this add-on will cover the cost of re-keying.
-If your keys have been stolen, most insurance providers require that a police report be filed before a claim will be paid out.
+If your keys have been stolen, most insurance providers require that a police report be filed before a claim is paid out.

-• Mass evacuation: This add-on will cover your costs if you're forced to be away from your home due to a government-issued evacuation order such as that many Albertans experienced during the historic wildfires in Fort McMurray in 2016 which the Insurance Bureau of Canada estimated to be among the most costly in Canadian history.
+• Mass evacuation: This add-on will cover your costs if you're forced to be away from your home due to a government-issued evacuation order such as that many Albertans experienced during the historic wildfires in Fort McMurray in 2016, which IBC estimated to be among the costliest in Canadian history.

 • Overland water: It's a good idea to add flood protection to your home insurance policy since most of them don't have coverage built in.
 Although not every carrier offers an add-on for protection against overland water, it covers property damage from overflowing water stemming from nearby rivers, streams, lakes and thawing snow.